 Prior to Oneonta, Chris spent two years as an assistant coach for the cross country and track & field teams at Cortland.
 During the 2010-11 season, he coached 10 ECAC-qualifying performances and four SUNYAC place-winners, including Cody Amengual who set a SUNYAC Outdoor meet record in the 800 (1:53.25).
 Also serving as a graduate assistant in the kinesiology department, he went on to earn a master’s degree in kinesiology in 2011, specializing in exercise physiology.

 In 2010, Popovici was named director of the Syracuse Chargers Track Club’s Elite Development Group.
 He has overseen a USA Track & Field (USATF) men’s team 5,000-meter champion and a regional 5,000-meter men’s team champion, as well as eight club records in the sprints, throws and distance events.
-Twelve athletes from the club have qualified for the USATF National Track and Field Championships since 2011, including Nick Guarino who finished ninth in the 800 meters at the 2014 USATF Indoor Championships and also clocked the 12th-fastest time 1,000-meter time in the world (2:20.32) during the 2013 indoor season.
-Under Popovici’s watch, Guarino and his brother, Josh, have registered personal-bests of 1:47.13 and 1:47.35, respectively, in the 800 meters.
-Club member Sean Bernstein also won a pair of gold medals in the 100 and 200 meters at the 2013 Maccibiah International Games in Israel.
+Twelve athletes from the club have qualified for the USATF National Track and Field Championships.

-Popovici is a National Strength and Conditioning Association certified specialist and holds a USATF Level II certification in the sprints, hurdles and relays.
-He also recently completed the USATF Level III/IAAF Level V Endurance Elite Coaching Academy curriculum.
+Popovici is a National Strength and Conditioning Association certified specialist and holds a USATF Level II coaching certification in the sprints, hurdles and relays, and a USATF Level III/IAAF Level V Endurance Coaching certification.